-Ledgers Permissions allow you to add or edit ledgers data within Modern Treasury.
+Ledgers Permissions allow you to add or edit Ledgers data within Modern Treasury.

-Accounts Permissions allows a user to have access to their organization’s bank accounts.
+Accounts Permissions allow a user to have access to their organization’s bank accounts.
 With this permission, a user will be able to view and manage payment orders, account balances, transactions, expected payments, paper items, and returns.
 You also have the ability to approve payment orders for accounts you have access to.